 But should we really be giving small children (and sometimes even babies) strong psychoactive drugs like these?
 Their brains are developing fast, they are growing, and they are at more risk at this stage in their lives than at any other time of being affected adversely by chemicals.

 We are after all extremely careful about the levels of many other chemicals that children may be brought into contact with because we know that children are more susceptible to the effects that chemicals may have on them.
-Governments in the “West” draw up safety guidelines for many chemicals that we may come into contact with in our daily lives.
+Governments in the “West” draw up safety guidelines for many chemicals with which we may come into contact in our daily lives.

 The children do not have a deficiency of amphetamines (because amphetamines are not known to have any nutritional use).
-Amphetamines and other ADHD medications are not found in natural food items as are vitamins and trace minerals in fish, meat, fruit and vegetables.
-Trace mineral and vitamin levels are certainly areas in which we can have deficencies.
+Amphetamines and other ADHD medications are not found in natural food items as are vitamins and trace minerals in fish, meat, fruit, and vegetables.
+Trace mineral and vitamin levels are certainly areas in which we can have deficiencies.

 What are the risks that we subject children and babies to when prescribed with methamphetamines such as adderall and vyvanse?

 “The most commonly prescribed drug to ADHD patients, including children, are Methamphetamines.
 The drug poses extreme overdose and addiction risks too.